abdulelahragih/Binarify/README.md

 ```

 ## TODO
 - [ ] allow output file to accept file name or path.
-For now it only accept file name and it is stored in the same path of the source file
+For now, it only accepts a file name and it is stored in the same path as the source file
 ## License

 This project is licensed under the terms of the MIT license.